beyro/react-confirm-dialog/Readme.md

 # React Confirm Dialog
+A React confirm component.
+It does not work like the native Window.confirm(), but instead takes an `action` argument, which is the function to execute if the user confirms.

-A component to replace the native confirm for use with React.
-Renders the confirm dialog outside of your component appended to `body`.
+The confirm dialog renders outside of your component appended to `body` using a portal.

 ## Usage
 ```